apnerve/ZopNow.github.io/about.md

 Ruby,
 Erlang,
 RxJS
-and anything interesting which comes our way.
+and anything interesting that comes our way.